MicrosoftDocs/azure-dev-docs/articles/python/includes/tutorial-container-web-app/app-service-create-azure-portal-3.md

 * **Image** &rarr; An image in the registry.
 * **Tag** &rarr; "latest"

 The registry [admin account](/azure/container-registry/container-registry-authentication#admin-account) is needed when you use the Azure portal to deploy a container image.
 If the admin account is not enabled, you'll see an error when specifying the **Image**.
+After the App Service is created, managed identity is used to pull images from the registry and the admin account can be disabled.